-Intro to Equipment Operations Introduction to Equipment Operation 3.00
+469-303 Intro to Equipment Operations 3.00

 This class submerses the student into the job tasks required by a utility worker on an active site.
 The students will apply their knowledge of site safety and perform the various tasks required by the utility laborer, equipment operator and crew lead.
 Students will operate under supervision back hoes, trenchers, directional drills, piercing tools aqnd air compressors in field activities.
 Proper backing, loading and unloading of trailered loads will also be covered.
-COREQUISITES: 469-302 - Site Safety meter and regulator setting and leak testing piping integrity using both common hand and powered machinery.
-PREREQUISITES: 469-302 - Site Safety and 469-303 - Intro to Equipment Operations Introduction to Equipment Operation with a minimum grade of C or TR
+COREQUISITES: 469-302 - Site Safety